Clark Houses: Architecture

 Both buildings, at 74 and 76 West Central Street respectively, represent coherent examples of the Second Empire style.
 The house at 76 West Central Street is a three-story, T-plan Second Empire structure set on a granite foundation.
 The main rectangle is three bays wide by two bays deep.
 The hip roofed ell attached to the rear elevation is two bays wide by two bays deep.
-The house is sheathed in beaded clapboards painted beige.
+The house is sheathed in beaded clapboards painted a deep green.
 Cornerboards and water-table are plain.
 The wide entablature is ornamented by irregularly placed paired brackets beneath the widely overhanging eaves.
 The high mansard roof is covered by fish scale slate tiles.
-Fenestration is 2/2 framed by plum-colored louvered shutters on the first two stories.
+Fenestration is 2/2 on the first two stories.
 First story windows are headed by a molded projecting cornice.
 Second story windows are headed by a triangular pediment with a boss at their center.
 The gable dormers contain 2/2 windows flanked by a stepped architrave and headed by an open triangular pediment.